• Skip to primary navigation

 Primary Sidebar

-Hi, I’m Andrea and I’m the writer and photographer behind Andrea’s Dainty Kitchen.
-Here I share a selection of recipes including savoury dishes and sweet treats!
-Read More!
+Hi I’m Andrea and I am the writer and food photographer behind Andrea’s Dainty Kitchen.
+I share a selection of recipes and provide step by step instructions to help readers get the best results from their time in the kitchen.

-Easy Recipes
+Popular Recipes

 • Deli sandwich